ibeltagy/ibeltagy.github.io/index.md

 ### Updates

+- [6/2022] Serving as a standing reviewer for [TACL](https://transacl.org/ojs/index.php/tacl/about/editorialTeam).

 - [4/2022] Gave an invited talk at the [Georgia Tech NLP seminar](https://sites.google.com/view/nlpseminar/home) about Efficient Scaling of LM pretraining. [[slides](https://raw.githubusercontent.com/ibeltagy/ibeltagy.github.io/master/assets/EfficientScalingOfLMpretraining.pdf?raw=true)]

 - [4/2022] Our paper [What Language Model to Train if You Have One Million GPU Hours?](https://openreview.net/pdf?id=rI7BL3fHIZq) is now available.
 It outlines the design and training setup of the [BigScience language model](https://bigscience.huggingface.co/).